 One of the general policy directions of the tax reform plan is to eliminate undesignated state transfers to local governments in favor of aid targeted to equalize the property tax base or to fund specific state or shared financial responsibilities.
 The tax reform plan uses existing HACA for part of the reallocation or targeting of state resources towards school funding.
 Existing HACA is reallocated from schools, special districts, townships, and cities.
 For cities in greater Minnesota, HACA is reallocated in an amount equal to a maximum of 8% of Adjusted Net Tax Capacity.
 If a particular city does not have enough HACA, the reduction will be less than 8%.
-For cities with HACA remaining after the 8% reduction, the remaining HACA will be phased into the new LGA formula over a period of six years.
+For cities with HACA remaining after the 8% reduction, the remaining HACA will be included in their new LGA base and phased into a new LGA formula over a period of 6 years.